 Your kid is always full of smiles.

 Those smiles brighten your day and touch your heart.
-They look like their true self when they smile.

-Then along comes the day of your family portraits and your kids are giving weird fake smiles or no smiles at all.
-How frustrating!
+your kids are giving weird fake smiles or no smiles at all.

 Well, not to worry, we're here to save you!